Withee, Wisconsin: History

-Today Withee is largely a farming community located one mile from the town of Owen.
+Today, Withee is largely a farming community located one mile from the city of Owen.
+It includes one gas station, 5 churches, a post office and pharmacy, as well as a few smaller shops.
 Although the Village of Withee and the City of Owen are separate municipalities, they operate and communicate as one large community, even sharing the same elementary and high school, the Owen-Withee school district.

 Geography

 Withee is located at 44°57′18″N 90°35′56″W (44.955168, -90.598908).